Guide to buying a used RV

 – Elements that contribute to a smooth, comfortable ride

-When you own an RV, you want to know that its tires can handle a bit of rain and some slippery road.
-Check out the Goodyear Tires Wrangler HT, which starts at $183 per tire.
+When you own an RV, you want to know that its tires can handle rain and slippery roads.
+Check out the Goodyear Tires Wrangler HT, which costs $183 per tire.

 4. Nokian Tires One HT